residuen/OpenEdu-XYPlotter/readme.txt

 It based upon JFreeChart, an opensource charting API.
 This program is written in Java.

-For more information, see the website at http://residuen.github.com/XYPlotter/ (coming soon)
+For more information, see the website at http://residuen.github.com/XYPlotter/

 To report a bug or a make a suggestions, mail to: kbay@gmx.de